 You will have a range of practice placements allowing you to develop your competence in caring for people of different ages and in different settings.

 After applying via UCAS and meeting the entry requirements, you will be invited to an online interview and will be interviewed individually by a member of the nursing associate team and a service user representative.

-Our FdSc Nursing Associate offers three start dates: September and January.
+Our FdSc Nursing Associate offers two start dates: September and January.

-You will be asked to state your preference for start date as part of the interview process and will be allocated to one in the academic year 2021/22.
+You will be asked during your interview to state your preference for start date as part of the interview process and will be allocated to one start date in the academic year 2022/23.
 You will then be notified of your start date by the University after your interview.
 The start date is subject to change and subject to final confirmation upon successful interview.

 Your interview will be held online using an online platform.
 You will receive further information and the interview joining in instructions from a member of the nursing associate team by email before your interview.

 As part of your interview preparation, consider the role of the nursing associate and what qualities and skills you have to fulfil this role.
 We also recommend you keep up to date with current health care and nursing issues by visiting the following sites: